cfagiani/cotfs/README.md

 /photo
 /landscape

-Semantics
+### Semantics

+This filesystem is metadata-only.
+You cannot directly create a file in the filesystem.
+Instead, create your file(s) elsewhere and create links in the desired tag-based directory structure.

 * mkdir - create tag
 * rmdir - remove tag
 * rm - removes the current tag (current directory) from the file
-* cp - adds tags corresponding to destination path to file(s)
+* ln - Applies all the tags corresponding to the destination directory to the file in the target.
+If the target lies outside the cotfs filesystem, a new record will be created

-* mv - replaces tags corresponding to source path with those corresponding to destination path
+NOTE: mv and cp are not supported.

-Dependencies
+## Dependencies

 * bazil.org/fuse
 * github.com/mattn/go-sqlite3

 NOTE: you need gcc installed when running "go install github.com/mattn/go-sqlite3"

+## Possible Enhancements
+* goroutine to scan directory for files and add them into an "untagged" bucket if they aren't already in the system
+* support for remote filesystems (google drive/photos, dropbox, s3)